PyO3/maturin/guide/src/tutorial.md

       --name <NAME>          Set the resulting package name, defaults to the directory name --mixed                Use mixed Rust/Python project layout
-      --src                  Use Python first src layout for mixed Rust/Python project -b, --bindings <BINDINGS>  Which kind of bindings to use [possible values: pyo3, rust-cpython, cffi, uniffi, bin] -h, --help                 Print help information
+      --src                  Use Python first src layout for mixed Rust/Python project -b, --bindings <BINDINGS>  Which kind of bindings to use [possible values: pyo3, cffi, uniffi, bin] -h, --help                 Print help information
 ```